offbyone/tailnet-admin/README.md

 tailnet-admin logout
 ```

-## Creating Tailscale API Keys
+## Creating Tailscale OAuth Clients

-To use this tool, you need to create an API client in the Tailscale admin console:
+To use this tool, you need to create an OAuth client in the Tailscale admin console:

 1. Log in to the [Tailscale admin console](https://login.tailscale.com/admin)
-2. Navigate to Settings > API Access
+2. Navigate to Settings > OAuth clients
-3. Click "Create API Key"
+3. Click "Create OAuth client"
-4. Provide a description (e.g., "tailnet-admin CLI")
+4. Provide a name for your client (e.g., "tailnet-admin CLI")
-5. Select the required permissions:
+5. Select the required scopes:
-   - Devices (read)
+   - `devices:read` - Access device information
-   - API keys (read)
+   - `keys:read` - Access API keys information
-6. Click "Create"
+6. Click "Create client"
 7. Save the generated client ID and client secret securely

-The client ID starts with `tskey-api-` and the client secret is only shown once when created.
+The client secret is only shown once when created, so make sure to copy it immediately.

+This tool uses the OAuth 2.0 client credentials grant type as described in the [Tailscale OAuth documentation](https://tailscale.com/kb/1215/oauth-clients).

 ## Environment Variables